What did COVID-19 mean for business and management students?

 What should providers carry forward?

-- Protect operational strengths: predictable timetabling, single locations for core information, and regular cadence for updates.
+• Protect operational strengths: predictable timetabling, single locations for core information, and a regular cadence for updates.

 How Student Voice Analytics helps you

 Student Voice Analytics turns open‑text into shared priorities for business and management during and after COVID‑19.
-It tracks the COVID‑19 topic over time, compares sentiment within business and management against the wider sector, and shows where assessment clarity, remote learning and collaboration drive tone.
-You can drill from institution to school, programme and cohort, segment by mode and demographic, and export concise briefings for programme and quality teams.
-This helps you evidence improvement, prioritise fixes with the highest impact, and sustain a disruption‑ready rhythm for delivery, assessment and support.
+Track the COVID‑19 topic over time, compare sentiment within business and management against the wider sector, and see where assessment clarity, remote learning, and collaboration drive tone.
+Drill down from institution to school, programme, and cohort, segment by mode and demographic, and export concise briefings for programme and quality teams.
+This helps you evidence improvement and prioritise the fixes with the highest impact.
+Explore Student Voice Analytics.

 Request a walkthrough